Favourezeugwa/Favourezeugwa/README.md

 # <img src="https://media.giphy.com/media/26Fxy3Iz1ari8oytO/giphy.gif" width="70"> This is Favour!</h2>
 <!-- 🏾‍💻 -->

 A software engineer who is passionate about building websites and web apps, making contributions to open-source, and public speaking.
-Some technologies I enjoy working with include JavaScript, HTML/CSS, Bootstrap.
+Some technologies I enjoy working with includes JavaScript, HTML/CSS, Bootstrap.

 <br/>